rust-lang/rfcs/text/0000-explicit-tail-calls.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
     - The main uncertainties are regarding the exact restrictions on when backends can offer TCE, this RFC is intentionally strict to try and require as little as possible from the backends.
     - One point that needs to be decided is if TCE should be a feature that needs to be required from all backends or if it can be optional.
+Currently the RFC specifies that a ICE should be issued if a backend cannot guarantee that TCE will be performed.
     - Another point that needs to be decided is if TCE is supported by a backend what exactly should be guaranteed?
 While the guarantee that there is no stack growth should be necessary, should performance (as in transforming `call` instructions into `jmp`) also be guaranteed?
 Note that a backend that guarantees performance should do so **always** otherwise the main intent of this RFC seems to be lost.
     - Migration guidance, it might be interesting to provide a lint that indicates that a trivial transformation from `return` to `become` can be done for function calls where all requisites are already fulfilled.
 However, this lint might be confusing and noisy.
 Decide on if this lint or others should be added.
     - Should a lint be added for functions that are marked to be tail call or use become.
 See discussion [here](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1159822824), as well as, the clippy and rustfmt changes of an initial [implementation](https://github.com/semtexzv/rust/commit/29f430976542011d53e149650f8e6c7221545207#diff-6c8f5168858fed7066e1b6c8badaca8b4a033d0204007b3e3025bf7dd33fffcb) (2022).